G-Milzink/CI_PP3_MD/README.md

 2. As a user I want to be able to search for a specific movie based on given data and see the results immediatly.
 3. As a user I want to be able to build a personal database of search results.
 4. As a user I want to be able to review my previous search results.
-5. As a user I want to have the option to keep or delete previous search results.
+5. As a user I want to have the option to delete previous search results.
 6. As a user I want to be able to add a new movie to the database.

 #### Site Owner